 - Defense of individuals in class action litigation alleging breaches of fiduciary duty.

-- Representation of C-level executive in connection with DOJ investigation for antitrust violations.
+- Defense of an officer of a Fortune 100 company in connection with DOJ investigation for antitrust violations.

 - Internal investigation of corporate conduct for report to audit committee of Fortune 500 company.